-This SpLD qualifications are suitable for a wide range of education professionals including teachers, teaching assistants and other practitioners based in a classroom setting overseas.
+These SpLD qualifications are suitable for a wide range of education professionals and help supporting international teachers, teaching assistants and other practitioners based in a classroom.

 The SpLD Qualifications in Supporting International Learners with Dyslexia are made up of six units:

-Developing Writing Skills in Learners with Dyslexia (DACPD85)
+Award in Supporting International Learners with Dyslexia DAAWD67:

 Developing Numeracy Skills in Learners with Dyslexia and Dyscalculia (DACPD99)